 Later in 2004, Bernanke and Reinhart published an article in the Brookings Papers with a third author, Brian Sack of the Fed staff.
-This paper seeks to quantify the effects of Reinhart's three policies based on historical experiences, such as Japan's quantitative easing and periods when the supplies of short- and long-term Treasuries shifted for various reasons.
-In the paper's conclusion, the authors are equivocal about the policies they consider: Despite our evidence that alternative policy measures have some effect, we remain cautious about relying on such approaches....
-The effects of such policies remain quantitatively quite uncertain.
+This paper is a major piece of research that tries to quantify the effects of Reinhart's three policies.
+It does so based on historical experiences, such as Japan's quantitative easing and periods when the supplies of short- and long-term Treasuries shifted for various reasons.
+The paper draws on earlier work by Reinhart and Sack (2000) on Treasury buybacks of long-term bonds.